Location: Skegness UK / Turkey & Georgia Date: 2010

 SEAS was initiated by Swedish arts organisation Intercult.
 Arts Council England have supported East Lindsey District Council to participate in this project.

-As well as the international artists attending the festival, there are a wide range of local artists including John Byford who will be taking part and showcasing his work at the Embassy Theatre with his 'daily dose' exhibition.
+As well as the international artists attending the festival, there were a wide range of local artists including John Byford who took part, showcasing his work at the Embassy Theatre with his 'daily dose' exhibition.

 SEAS X - Photo and documentation: Turkey / Georgia